ABOUT AGT AND TRUSTEE-MANAGER

-Timely communication with members of the Board is effected through electronic means which include
+Timely communication with Board members is effected through electronic means which include electronic mail,

-electronic mail, teleconferencing and video conferencing.
-Informal meetings are also held for Management
+teleconferencing and video conferencing.
+Informal meetings are also held for Management to brief Directors

-to brief Directors on developments and policy changes or adoption in the early stages before formal Board
+on developments and policy changes or adoption in the early stages before formal Board approval is sought.

 Management keeps Board members abreast of key developments affecting AGT as well as material

 transactions so that the Board is kept fully aware of the affairs of AGT.